TESTALONGA EL BANDITO

 Swartland, South Africa

 Testalonga was started by husband and wife, Craig and Carla Hawkins, in 2008.
-After many years of traveling the world making wine, they settled in the Swartland region of South Africa.
-They source grapes from like-minded winemakers who farm organically, dry-farmed, old vineyards, bottling under the El Bandito and Baby Bandito labels.
+After many years of travelling the world making wine, they settled in the Swartland region of South Africa.
+They source grapes from like-minded winemakers who farm organically, dry-farmed, old vineyards, bottling under the the El Bandito and Baby Bandito labels.
 The winemaking is carried with minimal manipulation – basically no additives or corrections in the cellar, no fining, natural fermentations, and minimal to no sulphur before bottling.
-In 2015, they purchased 4 hectares land on the Northern mountains of the region, planting the first vines in 2018 - this new project is called Bandits Kloof.
-The farm is planted with Mediterranean grape varieties - Grenache, Grenache Blanc, Mourvèdre, Carignan, Frappato, Maccabeu.
-These wines will land in Hong Kong sometimes soon!
+In 2015, they purchased 4 hectares of land on the Northern mountains of the region, planting the first vines in 2018 - this new project is called Bandits Kloof.

 Organic, Biodynamic and Natural wine.
 What’s the difference?